zipvilization/Zipvilization/index.md

 You can stay at the surface and understand the essential ideas.

-Or you can follow the links deeper and deeper until you reach the technical construction underneath them.
+Or you can follow the links deeper and deeper into the rules, mechanics and architecture underneath them.

 The two experiences are not separate.

-They are different ways of exploring the same project.
+They are different depths of the same project.

-> **The Atlas makes Zipvilization easier to explore.**
+> **The Atlas explains what can be made public.**
 >
-> **The Repository keeps it possible to inspect.**
+> **The Repository supports the technical construction behind it.**

+The working Repository is currently private where access could expose information that should remain restricted before Genesis.

+The Atlas therefore contains the public documentation needed to understand Zipvilization without pretending that every internal technical resource is publicly accessible.

+> **Private where integrity requires it.**
+>
+> **Public wherever it doesn't.**

 This Index is the simplest place to begin.